microsoft/regexp-i18n/README.md

 The patterns are regular expressions ranges well tested and reusable.

 1. `MATCH_LETTER` - Matches all 18n characters with diacritics.
 This is a strict pattern.
 All outstanding diacritics won't be matched.
+1. `MATCH_IGNORABLE_SYMBOLS` - Matches ignorable unicode symbols.
+These symbols are usually are not visible and could be ignored.

 ```typescript
 import { Patterns } from 'regexp-i18n';